SebastianBoyd/school-schedule/README.md

-# duncangrubbs.github.io
+# Tam Schedules
-Duncan Grubbs' Website

-- A remake of maxstarr.xyz that works offline!
+- A remake of maxstarr.xyz that works offline and has a new UI!